clauseHQ/hyperledger-fabric-utils/README.md

 }
 ```

 Copy this and save it into a file called `connection-profile.json`.
+You will need this file to connect your Clause account to Hyperledger Fabric via the Hyperledger Fabric App.

-### Add User to docker group
+## Add User to docker group

 Login to your VM using `ssh`.
 Scroll to the top of the script output and you will see the IP address for your VM.